jmcunningham/AngularJS-Learning/README.md

 * [Get Your Hands Dirty Refactoring in AngularJS] (http://blog.safaribooksonline.com/2014/04/08/refactoring-angularjs-get-hands-filthy/)
 * [Angular model objects with JavaScript classes] (https://medium.com/opinionated-angularjs/2e6a067c73bc)
 * [The state of angularjs controllers] (http://jonathancreamer.com/the-state-of-angularjs-controllers/)
+* [How to use ngMessages in AngularJS] (http://www.yearofmoo.com/2014/05/how-to-use-ngmessages-in-angularjs.html)

 ## Introductions/Beginning AngularJS (also look at the multipart articles)
 * [Getting Started With AngularJS] (http://www.adobe.com/devnet/html5/articles/getting-started-with-angularjs.html)